dataqualityws/dataqualityws.github.io/_posts/2023-12-02-submission-details.markdown

 tag: submission
 description: |
 ---
+**NEWS!!!** We are excited to announce that we have joined the fast-track program in conjunction with the main conference!

+*How to join the fast-track option in our workshop?*

+To participate, please add an **Appendix** to your submission, located below the References, containing the following:
+- Cut-and-pasted reviews from the main review process.

+*Note*: As organizers, we guarantee that your reviews will not be shared with any third parties.

+- A section titled “Improvements”, where authors should briefly describe whether they were able to address any issues raised in the main reviews and how they addressed them.
+Note that only light revisions are expected.
+If the work is already in good shape, no revisions are necessary.

+**Important**: Heavy revisions or altering review comments are not allowed.

+By default, accepted papers will be published in the ACM Companion Proceedings.
+If you wish to **opt out** of having your work included in the ACM Companion Proceedings, please inform us upon acceptance, during the camera-ready submission process.

+---

 Submissions can fall in one of the following categories:
 - Full research papers (up to 8 pages, excluding references)
 - Short research papers (up to 4 pages, excluding references)